Back to: ASP.NET Core Tutorials For Beginners and Professionals

 ASP.NET Core Command Line Interface (.NET Core CLI)

-In this article, I am going to discuss how to create, build, and run ASP.NET Core Applications using ASP.NET Core CLI (Command Line Interface) Commands.
-Please read our previous article, where we discussed Developer Exception Page Middleware in ASP.NET Core Applications.
+In this article, I will discuss how to create, build, and run ASP.NET Core Applications using ASP.NET Core CLI (Command Line Interface) Commands.
+Please read our previous article discussing Developer Exception Page Middleware in ASP.NET Core Applications.

 ASP.NET Core Command Line Interface:

 As of now, all the applications we created are using Visual Studio.
 Visual Studio internally uses the .NET CLI commands to restore, build, and publish the applications.
-Other higher-level IDEs, editors, and tools, such as Visual Studio Code, use these CLI Commands to support creating, restoring, publishing, and running .NET Core applications.
+Other higher-level IDEs, editors, and tools like Visual Studio Code use these CLI Commands to support creating, restoring, publishing, and running .NET Core applications.

 .NET Core CLI Command Structure: